 Another important aspect of programming languages is whether they are compiled or interpreted.
 In a compiled language (such as C++ or Go), the source code is converted into machine code by a compiler before it is executed.
 This results in faster execution times but requires a separate compilation step before running the program.
 On the other hand, an interpreted language (like Python or JavaScript) is executed line by line by an interpreter, allowing for more flexibility during development but often at the cost of slower execution speeds.
 Over time, programming languages have evolved to meet the increasing complexity of software development.
 Languages now support various paradigms, including procedural programming, where code is organized in procedures or functions, object-oriented programming (OOP), which focuses on creating objects that combine data and functions, and functional programming, which treats computation as the evaluation of mathematical functions.
 Each paradigm has its strengths and is suited for different types of projects, contributing to the diversity and richness of the programming landscape today.

-Types of programming language:
+Types of programming languages

 Programming languages are broadly categorized into several types based on their abstraction level, usage, and programming paradigms.
-These classifications help distinguish the languages' functions, design, and their specific purposes in software development.
+These classifications help distinguish the languages' functions, design, and specific purposes in software development.
 Here are the major types of programming languages:

-Low level language
+Low-level language

-High level language
+High-level language

 Assembly language